core-wg/resource-directory/draft-ietf-core-resource-directory.md

   * Clarify that with all security policies, clients must verify the authorization of the RD.
   * Remove speculation about how in detail ACE scopes are obtained.
+  * Clarify how information from an untrusted RD can be verified

 * Security policies:
   * The First-Come-First-Remembered policy is added as an example and a potential default behavior.